Heartstone: KFOR AND KOSOVO +25 Event

 On June 12th, the photo-documentary exhibition, ‘KFOR and Kosovo +25’, is at the centre of an extraordinary event being staged at Manchester’s Central Library as part of Manchester’s Festival of Libraries.

 Produced by internationally acclaimed photographer, Nick Sidle, covering the period 2000-1, in the aftermath of the 1999 Kosova war, the exhibition tells an uplifting visual story of the resilience of ordinary people recovering from a period of horrific ethnic cleansing and the role of the KFOR peacekeepers in bringing the stability and security from which peace followed.
 Many in the Greater Manchester region supported at the time with funds, blankets, toys and other items.
+The story told is the human story of what happened after the war, how people rebuilt their lives under exceptionally challenging circumstances.
+It captures a unique period of time out of which the modern Kosova was born.

 Admission is free and there is no booking required, but please come early to be secure of a place at this event.